 - Cooperation with international organizations.
-During the country profile missions, the secretariat should establish contacts with international organizations in the country of the mission in order to take advantage of existing knowledge. - Sources.
+During the country profile missions, the secretariat should establish contacts with international organizations in the country of the mission in order to take advantage of existing knowledge and information as well as to obtain possible support with the implementation of country profiles recommendations. - Sources.
 Analyses prepared by international experts should be based on the data and information provided by the country under review and on the reports and publications of international organizations and donor agencies active in the country. - Approximate timeframe of the county profile study.
 The process of preparing a country profile should take approximately 38 weeks, including a pre-mission (one week), collection of background data and information (six weeks), research mission (one to two weeks), drafting the chapters and recommendations (twenty-four weeks) and publication (six weeks).